tommotaylor/toms_blog/README.md

 Tested using [RSpec](http://rspec.info/) to test the applications.
 In every application directory run `rspec` to test that single application.

-### Coverage
+## Coverage

 Run the test suite with the environmental variable `COV=1` eg: `COV=1 rspec` to trigger [SimpleCov](https://github.com/colszowka/simplecov) for coverage testing.

+## Code Style

+Code style enforced using [Rubocop](https://github.com/bbatsov/rubocop) to test the code base run `cop -D` from the terminal.

 ## Deploying

-The application is hosted on Heroku at:
+The application is hosted on Heroku at: https://desolate-harbor-15469.herokuapp.com/